mransan/sailing-notes/README.md

    exhaust.
 The water is then expelled by the same hole as the exhaust gaz from the engine.

+The raw cooling water pump is one of the most often cause of failure.
+The inpeller which is the main moving part of the pump creating the pressure wears quite often (between a month and a year).
+This is due to the fact that the sea water is not perfectly filtered and debris increase friction and therefore wear of the inpeller.
+Furthermore if part of the inpeller wears out, it can flow through to the downstream part of the engine (ventilation/exhaust) and cause blocage.

 **Daily Maintenance**

 * Check the fresh cooling water level
 * Check that the raw water valve is open
 * Check the raw water strainer and remove particles
+* Check the raw water pump inpeller